 "Blizzard of the century" kills dozens but conditions expected to improve

-Temperatures were expected to moderate across the Northeast and Midwest Tuesday after days of frigid weather from "the blizzard of the century" left at least 63 dead nationwide and caused Christmas travel chaos.
-More than half of those deaths were in Erie County, New York, where Buffalo is located.
+Temperatures were expected to moderate across the Northeast and Midwest Tuesday after days of frigid weather from "the blizzard of the century" left at least 62 dead nationwide and caused Christmas travel chaos.
+Around half of those deaths were in Erie County, New York, where Buffalo is located.

 Blizzard conditions persisted in parts of the Northeast — the stubborn remnants of a sprawl of extreme weather that gripped the country over several days, causing widespread power outages, travel delays and deaths in nine states, according to official figures.